latazzajones/should_i_go_outside/README.md

 1. Create an api key for [OpenWeather](https://openweathermap.org/appid) if you don't have one.
 1. Set this api key to the environment variable `open_weather_key`.
     1. One way to do this is to add it to your ~/.profile file as `export open_weather_key=your_key_here`
+    1. If you do add it to your ~/.profile, either shut down your terminal and restart it OR type `source ~/.profile`
 1. Clone this repo and cd into it locally
 1. run `bundle install`
 1. run `rails dev:cache` <- this allows you to store a cache locally